MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 If your visual uses `InteractivityService`, you don't need any additional actions to support the bookmarks in your visual.

-When the user selects bookmarks, the utility handles the visual's selection state.
+When you select bookmarks, the utility handles the visual's selection state.

-### Visuals with filter
+### Visuals with a filter

 Let's assume that the visual creates a filter of data by date range.
 You have `startDate` and `endDate` as the start and end dates of the range.